JPLee01/pandas-project/README.md

 It should be noted that four separate python programmes have been written for this project:
 1. [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) - A program which was created to carry out the general and statistical analysis of the data set.
 It outputs results were produced into the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file.
 2. [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) - A program which was created to produce visualisations of the data set.
 It outputs were stored as .png files in the [repository](https://github.com/JPLee01/pandas-project#2-project-repository) the programe is stored in.
 3. [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) - A program which was created to show the potential and capability of the Pandas Profiling module.
+The output of this program is the creation of the[Iris Data Interactive Report](https://github.com/JPLee01/pandas-project/blob/master/Iris%20Data%20Interactive%20Report.html).
-4. [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) - A program created to investigate the potential advanced uses of the Iris Data Set.
+4. [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) - A program created to investigate the potential advanced uses of the Iris Data Set, namely the K-Nearest Neighbors (KNN) algorithm.

 For clarity comments within the code have been removed from this document, but these can be viewed within the specific Python programmes.